-- School days will be a blend of synchronous "real time" classes and asynchronous work assigned through Schoology/Summit platform. - Each week targeted support will be offered.
+- School days will be a blend of synchronous "real time" classes and asynchronous work assigned through Schoology and/or Summit. - Each week targeted support will be offered.
 Most of this support will be offered in a synchronous format. - Each week intentional time during synchronous learning will be devoted to building community and making student connections.

-For students enrolled in Track C and Independent Study
+For students enrolled in Independent Study